Antran1998/stroke-warning-system/README.md

 - If you see "Error: 'brain_stroke.csv' not found" when migrating, ensure the file is in the repo root.
 - If the app cannot find the DB, check `FLASK_CONFIG` and the `*_DATABASE_URL` environment variables.
 - Port conflicts: change port in `app.py` (`app.run(..., port=5000)`).

-## Security Notes
-- Default credentials are for local testing only.
-Change `SECRET_KEY` and user passwords for production.
-- Consider HTTPS and a production-grade server (e.g., gunicorn) for deployment.

 ## License
 - This project is for educational purposes.
 Add a license if you intend to distribute.